 That’s it.
 There’s no way around it unless you a naturally confident.
 You will have to make maybe 100 videos to build your self confidence with each one.

 It might even be more than 100.
 The key is perseverance, to keep at it even if you get the odd negative comment.
 Have a look at the older videos from your favorite YouTuber channels.
 You will certainly see the progress and difference.

-However the key to starting a successful YouTube channel is to first know the purpose of the channel.
-In the respect of photographers and content creators, starting a YouTube channel right will add strength to a brand.
+However the key to starting a successful photography YouTube channel is to first know the purpose of the channel.
+In the respect of photographers and content creators, starting a photography YouTube channel right will add strength to a brand.

 Working in conjunction with your website and other social medias will help to create diversified revenue funnels that work and together and help each other create income.

 Check out more articles to help your creative business here.